How to Obtain a White Card in Australia: A State-by-State Guide

 Tasmania (TAS)

-White card regulations in Tasmania regulations strongly favor in-person training for obtaining a White Card, ensuring that workers are thoroughly prepared for construction site safety.
+White card regulations in Tasmania regulations strongly favour in-person training for obtaining a White Card, ensuring that workers are thoroughly prepared for construction site safety.

 • Training Format: White Card training in Tasmania must be completed in person, with online courses generally not accepted unless you have a valid reason, such as residing in a remote area.
 In-person white card training is essential for understanding and applying safety procedures effectively.